Friday, 17 February 2012

 In a dry pan, roast the coriander seeds until they are just golden in colour, grind the coriander to a medium coarse powder.

 Crush the cooked potatoes (you don't want a fine mash) then mix in the oil/cumin seed mix, coriander, turmeric and raw onions.
 Set aside until you've cooked your dosai 'pancakes'.
 This lovely potato mix is the filling for the dosai.
-If the potatoes have cooled too much by the time you cook your dosai just reheat it.
+If the potatoes have cooled too much by the time you cook your dosai just reheat them.

 Coconut Chutney: Ingredients